- Periods usually start between 9-15 years of age.

 What if I haven’t had my period yet?

-It’s normal to get your period as early as 9 years old or as late as 14 years old.
-This is a big time range and it’s hard to be one of the first or one of the last.
-Girls who are active in sports or are very thin may not get their period until a later age.
+It’s normal to get your period as early as 9 years old or as late as 15 years old.
+This is a big time range, and it’s hard to be one of the first or one of the last.
+Children who are active in sports or are very thin may not get their period until a later age.
 Losing weight while you are in your growth spurt can also delay your periods.
 A late start to puberty and menstrual periods may run in your family.
 Talk to your parent or your healthcare provider about your worries and concerns.
-If you haven’t gotten your period by the time you have turned 15 or if you started your breast development more than three years ago and haven’t gotten your period, get a check-up with your health care provider (HCP) just to make sure everything is okay.
-Your HCP sees many girls who develop late, so don’t be embarrassed to ask.
+If you haven’t gotten your period by the time you have turned 15 or if you haven’t had your period or breast development by age 13, get a check-up with your health care provider (HCP) just to make sure everything is okay.
+Your HCP sees many children who develop late, so don’t be embarrassed to ask.
 Your HCP may do a genital exam and check to see if your hymen (a thin piece of tissue that covers part of the entrance to your vagina) is open.
-Some girls are born with an “imperforate hymen,” which means that the hymen does not have an opening, and blood cannot leave the vagina.
-Rarely, girls are born with a condition called Mayer Rokitansky Kuster Hauser syndrome (MRKH), which is an incomplete vagina and/or small or absent uterus, so they don’t get their period for this reason.
+Some children are born with an “imperforate hymen,” which means that the hymen does not have an opening, and blood cannot leave the vagina.
+Rarely, children are born with a condition called Mayer Rokitansky Kuster Hauser syndrome (MRKH), which is an incomplete vagina and/or small or absent uterus, so they don’t get their period for this reason.
 It’s a good idea to get regular check-ups during puberty just to make sure that everything is okay.

 How often will I get my period?